405th-Infantry-Division/Mantle/mantle.md

 + Attend official/unofficial events as a representative of the 405th in a non-costume (supporting/handler) capacity with the express consent of local, regional, or organizational command.
 + Buy "Auxiliary Member Only" merchandise.
 + Create 405th or Unit merchandise. (creation must be approved by the DIO)
++ Be eligible to apply for Deployment (Type-D Membership)

 Auxiliary members do not receive the right to official investigation, special tribunal, or alternate dispute resolution.
 Recruit/Enlisted Members found in violation of the 405th Mantle and/or the Move Prop Sites Community Guidelines/Terms of Use may be removed from the community.